 Registration for the next semester takes place over a one-week period in the middle of each semester.
 Registration priority is determined by the number of credits completed.
-Students may not register earlier than their assigned time, but they may register later.
+Students may not enroll earlier than their assigned time, but they may register later.
 Refer to the academic calendar published each semester through the Registrar’s Office for specific registration dates.
 The schedule of classes is available in Campus Connection one semester prior to registration.

 Adding Courses or Changing Sections